iwparry/tech201_virtualisation/AdvBASH.md

 This gives us all the details of our OS (the VM we created).

 Other flags include:

 `-s`

 `-r`

 `-m`

 `-i`

 `-o`

 Commands we use:

 `ls` - Lists the content of our current folder

-`cd` - Change Directory, allows us to navigate through our working directory `pwd` - Print Working Directory, shows us exactly where we are in the folder structure `mkdir` - Make Directory, allows us to make a folder from our terminal `clear` - Clears the terminal
+`cd` - Change Directory, allows us to navigate through our working directory

+`pwd` - Print Working Directory, shows us exactly where we are in the folder structure

+`mkdir` - Make Directory, allows us to make a folder from our terminal

+`clear` - Clears the terminal

 `touch` - Makes a file in current directory

-`cat` - Allows us to view the contents of a particular file `nano` - We can use to edit files from our terminal, can also use this to edit our BASH profile `cp` - Allows us to copy files
+`cat` - Allows us to view the contents of a particular file

+`nano` - We can use to edit files from our terminal, can also use this to edit our BASH profile

+`cp` - Allows us to copy files

 `rm` -  Allows us to delete a file

-`rmdir` - Remove Directory, allows us to delete a directory (empty) `mv` - Moves a file to a target folder.
+`rmdir` - Remove Directory, allows us to delete a directory (empty)

+`mv` - Moves a file to a target folder.
 We can also use this command to rename a file.

 `grep` - We can search for a word in a filename

+`chmod` - Allows us to change permissions for a particular file

 ```
 ls -l